BBT-DeFi/Tokenization-Template/Staking Token/truffletest/readme.md

 5.before distributeReward and withdraw reward, the priceinput and dividend must be there.

-6.what if user stake when the admin hasn’t.
-Assign the dividend rate yet. >> error, can’t stake >> solve by not requiring calculateReward “admin hasn’t add dividend yet”
+6.what if user stake when the admin hasn’t assigned the dividend rate yet. >> error, can’t stake >> solve by not requiring calculateReward “admin hasn’t add dividend yet”

-7.
+7.distribute reward doesn't distribute to the second stakeholder >> solved on 1 July by using the boolean mapping "isStaking" to collect which stakeholders are active but not pop out the stakeholder in the array.
+Beware, adding "isStaking" change its relative function so you have to change other function too.

+8.before transfer need to check the validity of the destination address.

+9.